yamachan/jgss-hack/RTK1_Composite.md

 ## Shop function

-OK, let's start an advance level.
+OK, let's start an advanced level.

 You can use "Composite shop" with using the following plugin command;